 The Group has also established methods to help its various sites to draw up adaptation action plans.
-The use of tools, such as Aqueduct software, helps the Group to identify localscale risks and enables it to identify adaptation strategies tailored to the problems and features of each site.
+The use of tools, such as Aqueduct software for managing and analyzing water risks and areas of water stress, helps the Group to identify localscale risks and enables it to identify adaptation strategies tailored to the problems and features of each site.